refuel-ai/refuel-docs/docs/python-sdk.md

 refuel_client = refuel.init()

-labels = refuel_client.label(application='<APPLICATION NAME>', inputs=['<INPUT 1>', '<INPUT 2>'])
+labels = refuel_client.label(application='<APPLICATION NAME>', inputs=[{'<INPUT 1>': '<VALUE FOR INPUT 1>', '<INPUT 2>': '<VALUE FOR INPUT 2>'}])
 ```

 Each input is a dictionary with keys corresponding to the input columns defined in the task.
 For example, if the task has two input columns, “name” and “description”, then each input will be a dictionary with two keys, “name” and “description”.

+Example inputs: [{"name": "example name value", "description": "example description value"}]

 The values for these keys will be the name and description values for that input.
-It is recommended to use smaller batches for inputs (10-100).
+It is recommended to use smaller batches for inputs (<= 10).
 For larger datasets, we recommend using batch-mode: uploading a dataset and triggering a labeling run.